 Accessory Tray: : Included

-Warranty: : Lifetime warranty on motor and frame, five-year warranty on parts, and two-year warranty on labor
+Warranty: : Ten years on motor and frame, two-year parts, and one-year labor

-Unlike its little sister, the Pro 2000 treadmill, the 5000 has a web-enabled touchscreen, so you can use the included iFit Coach right on the machine itself rather than having to use your tablet or smart phone.
+Just like its little sister, the Pro 2000 treadmill, the 5000 has a web-enabled touchscreen, so you can use the included iFit right on the machine itself rather than having to use your tablet or smart phone.

 Heart Rate Monitoring

 Like the rest of the Pro series including the top-of-the-line 9000 model, you get heart rate monitoring so you can stay in the ideal range throughout your workout.

 Note that the Pro 9000 comes with wireless heart rate monitoring and an included chest strap, something the Pro 5000 and Pro 2000 do not have.

 More Great Features